WHO WE'RE HELPING

 We participate in technical working group meetings that support food security and livelihood and livestock and work collaboratively with development partners and donors such as Global Affairs Canada, the EU, UNDP, FAO, WFP, UNICEF, UNFPA, UNHCR, ILO and other UN Organizations.

-Our Team On The Ground in South Sudan
+Our on-the-ground team in South Sudan

 John Gaaniko, Country Director